Attentive to the Sacred,

 Our Little Shop

 Our craft group makes and supplies items for our shop.
 Our garden produce is used to make jams.
-Along with donations from the community we also stock jewelry from Africa, which helps support the women who make these.
-Clients who use the facility often revisit us to buy a little gift from our Little shop.
+Along with donations from the community we also stock jewellery from Africa, which helps support the women who make these.
+Clients who use the facility often revisit us to buy a little gift from our Little Shop.

 Spiritual Direction is available at St Joseph’s by the Sea.